Healthdirect Free Australian health advice you can count on.

 What happens during an MRI scan?

 Before the scan, you may be asked to fast (go without food).
 You will be asked about any metal in your body.
-If you might be pregnant, or have kidney problems, or do not like closed spaces, talk to the staff beforehand.
+If you might be pregnant, or have kidney problems, or do not like closed spaces, talk to the staff when you make your appointment.

 You will be asked to change into a gown and put your personal items in a safe locker.
-Depending on the scan, you might or might not need to be injected with dye to help the tissues show up.
+Depending on the scan, you might or might not need have an injection of dye to help the tissues show up.

 You will then lie on a table and be given a buzzer to hold.
 When you press the button, you will be able to talk to the radiographer, who is in a different room.
 You will also be given earplugs or headphones to protect your ears, as the MRI scanner is very noisy.